Tucupita Marcano Player Props: Pirates vs. Brewers

 Tucupita Marcano At The Plate

-- Marcano is hitting .250 with 11 doubles, a triple, three home runs and seven walks.
+- Marcano has 11 doubles, a triple, three home runs and seven walks while hitting .244.

-- Marcano has reached base via a hit in 26 games this year (of 44 played), and had multiple hits in six of those games.

-- Marcano has driven in a run in eight games this season (18.2%), including two games with multiple runs batted in.
+- In nine games this year (20.0%), Marcano has picked up an RBI, including two games with multiple runs batted in.

-- In 11 of 44 games this season, he has scored, including multiple runs once.
+- He has scored at least once 11 times this year (24.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.